HDaniels1991/flask_docker/example2/README.md

-# A multi-container application using flask and postgresql
+# A multi-container application using Flask, Postgresql and Nginx.

-This repo demonstrates how to set up a flask application using postgres in Docker.
+This is an example of how to set up a Flask application using Postgres and Nginx in Docker.

 ## Author